louisd81/RsxNeuronnes/README.md

 # RsxNeuronnes
-A school **project** where we had to choose and implement a machine learning model in order to classify a set of pictures.
+A project where we had to choose and implement a machine learning model in order to classify a set of pictures.

 ## How to compile